Did you know?

 Photos displayed courtesy of Joy Huntley, Briarhunt Perm Reg’d, Ontario

-The Coonhound stands 27 inches tall at the shoulder.
+The Coonhound stands 27 inches (69 cm) tall at the shoulder.
 He has a short, sleek black coat with tan markings.
-There are six types of Coonhounds but only Black and Tan Coonhounds are recognized in Canada and the United States.

 Coonhounds ares affectionate, good with children, and intelligent.
 A friendly and lovable dog, the Coonhound is also powerful, rugged, and tireless when on the hunt.
-Because he typically works at night, the Coonhound uses his voice to attract a hunter’s attention once he’s treed a raccoon.
+Because he typically works at night, the Coonhound relies on his superb sense of smell to track his prey.
+Then he uses his voice to attract a hunter’s attention once he’s treed a raccoon.
 He has a loud bark – a quality that may not be appreciated by neighbours!
 A hunter at heart, he is not the dog to live with cats.
 He should also be socialized and trained early on to discourage a tendency to dig!

 Not a breed for couch potatoes, Coonhounds need lots of exercise and attention.
 They enjoy playing with their people and are unhappy if left alone for long periods.
-They make great jogging partners and need an active owner.
+They make great jogging partners as they can run for miles, and need an active owner.
 Coonhounds are scent hounds and should be kept in a fenced-in yard to combat a tendency to roam.
 They are best living on a farm, or in a country environment.